Sauttets/VinoVeritas/README.md

 In summary, this app is a handy tool for anyone looking to quickly and easily find great wines at good prices, with the added benefit of learning more about wine along the way.

+## Personas

+Our app is designed for, among others
+- Housewives & mums who have a stressful everyday life looking after the household, the children and themselves at the same time.
+There's not much time to think about which wine was or could be good, especially when you're at the supermarket with the whining children.
+You might also want to find a suitable wine for dinner that won't hit your wallet too hard.
+- Students who would like to drink wine from time to time as long as it doesn't put a strain on their already tight budget.
+The app is intended to help them not only to look at the price but also to find a reasonably priced wine that also tastes good and thus to enjoy wine more.
+- Lawyers just starting out at work or other professional groups where drinking wine is part of the social interaction between colleagues.
+Here, of course, you don't want to embarrass yourself by turning up with a bad wine.
+But not everyone at the start of their career can afford to buy wine from a specialist shop with appropriate advice.

 ## Screens & functions

 The following section briefly explains which screens the app contains and which functions are available there.